joh-fischer/iou/README.md

 # Intersection over Union

-Short description of the Intersection over Union as metric for object detection model accuracy.
+Short description of the IoU metric for object detection.
+For further details see my [blog](https://johfischer.com/2021/11/04/intersection-over-union-iou/) about it.